autofac/Documentation/docs/integration/owin.rst

 To take advantage of Autofac in your OWIN pipeline:

 * Reference the ``Autofac.Owin`` package from NuGet.
+* Register all the Middleware with the container
 * Build your Autofac container.
 * Register the Autofac middleware with OWIN and pass it the container.

+Note here that the UseAutofacMiddleware does not only add the AutofacMiddleware, it also loops over the registered Middleware with the container, instantiates them, and then add them to the IAppBuilder.
+Any Middleware added to the IAppBuilder directly using ``app.Use<OtherMiddleware>()`` will not be managed by Autofac.

 .. sourcecode:: csharp